dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** A tracking document for the large number of feedback items and tasks from Cycle 159, used to manage the backlog for subsequent cycles.
 - **Tags:** bugs, tracking, issues, backlog, cycle 159

+### A65.
+DCE - Universal Task Checklist
+- **Description:** A universal checklist for organizing development tasks by file, focusing on complexity in terms of token count and estimated cycles for completion.
+- **Tags:** process, checklist, task management, planning, workflow

 ### A71.
 Sample M0 Prompt.md
 - **Description:** An example of a fully-formed `prompt.md` file generated by the Cycle 0 onboarding experience.
 - **Tags:** example, cycle 0, onboarding, prompt